-Clarence Heatley and his "Preacher Crew" sold drugs, extorted, kidnapped and even killed to gain notoriety on the streets of the Bronx and Harlem boroughs of New York City.
+Clarence Heatley and his "Preacher Crew" sold drugs, extorted, kidnapped and even killed to gain notoriety on the streets of the Bronx and Harlem sections of New York City.
 Heatley's top lieutenant was a former housing cop named John Cuff.
 By the early 1990s, the New York Police Department and FBI formed a task force to take down the Preacher Crew.
 Both Heatley and Cuff admitted their crimes in plea deals to avoid the death penalty.
-Heatley is currently serving his time at Florida's United States Penitentiary, Coleman.
+Heatley is currently serving his time at Florida’s Federal Correctional Institution, Talladega.

 Crimes With the 'Preacher Crew'

-Heatley, also known by such monikers as "The Preacher" and "The Black Hand of Death," and his "Preacher Crew" sold cocaine, crack-cocaine, heroin, PCP and other drugs; extorted; kidnapped; and even killed to gain notoriety on the streets of the Bronx and Harlem boroughs of New York City.
+Heatley, also known by such monikers as "The Preacher" and "The Black Hand of Death," and his "Preacher Crew" sold cocaine, crack-cocaine, heroin, PCP and other drugs, extorted, kidnapped and even killed to gain notoriety on the streets of the Bronx and Harlem sections of New York City.

 Heatley's top lieutenant was a former housing cop named John Cuff.
 His team included "janitors," whose job was to clean up the mess after the Preacher Crew's victims were tortured and murdered.
 According to authorities, the drug ring operated from apartment buildings in the Bronx.
-It was rumored — and reported by several media outlet t —that the Preacher Crew once kidnapped singer Bobby Brown —e x-husband of famed pop singer, the late Whitney Houston — and held him for ransom over a drug debt.
+It was rumored — and reported by several media outlets —that the Preacher Crew once kidnapped singer Bobby Brown — ex-husband of famed pop singer, the late Whitney Houston — and held him for ransom over a drug debt.